The Lightness of Being_

 The fractal forms ended up being a huge visual component, although maybe not noticed as much.
 The ripples, waves, and distortion throughout the piece was all affected by my generative fractal displacement maps.
 I rendered out various sequences of fractals, and then used them as effectors on other pieces of footage and photos, almost like a force rather than an image.

 The images used is 75% my own, 25% stock.
-All of the botanical photos were gathered in the previous year (I had an obsession with taking photos of flowers and never knew why, until the collection worked perfectly for what I needed here).
+All of the botanical photos were gathered by me the previous year.
 I have been studying to become a designer for years, and here I had the chance to be an artist again.
 The fractal effectors and forms paired with my chosen imagery was based on artistic instinct.
 Nothing I chose was based on a rule of design; it just felt right, so I went for it.

 Ultimately, my visual imagery is up for interpretation.
-I allowed my sound to drive my image and form 100%.
+I allowed the sound to drive image and form 100%.
 Once the soundtrack was finished, it felt natural to create the visuals that corresponded with each part of the story.
-Below, you'll find my final visuals, as well as the full length image and soundtrack that was displayed during the event.
+Below, you'll find my final visuals.

-The final challenge was creating an installation; a sculpture for visual projection and a space that could encompass my audience.
-I hosted two nights of this experience, and prepped throughout April 2019.
+The final challenge was creating a sculpture for visual projection and a space that could encompass my audience.
+I hosted two nights of this experience, prepping throughout April 2019.
 I had this awesome space outside my house in Savannah, GA.
 It was brick paved, set in between three houses; nature taking over the ground, the houses, the wooden fencing.

 I played around with the form for a few weeks, experimenting with different fabrics and materials, and settling on pieces of natural canvas and twine to create an organic form lifted off the ground, carabiner-clipped to 15 foot high pulley systems.